mcahriman/ogudoro/docs/specs/brief.md

 ## Story:

-I want pomodoro application, available as desktop app for windows (as priority), mac os and linux.
+1. I want pomodoro application, available as desktop app for windows (as priority), mac os and linux.
-I want it to contain planning features, so I can add features and track my activities on working on it I want features breakdown, to create atomic subtasks, So I can focus on them Most existing pomodoro apps only track time ranges for pomodoro, not providing another tooling for technique.
+2. want it to contain planning features, so I can add features and track my activities on working on it
+3. want features breakdown, to create atomic subtasks, So I can focus on them
+4. Most existing pomodoro apps only track time ranges for pomodoro, not providing another tooling for technique.

 ## Reading:
 	- https://en.wikipedia.org/wiki/Pomodoro_Technique